 Finally, some dogs start to eat feces when they are stressed.
 Just like people eat comfort food, dogs also use what they liked when they were young to relieve stress.
 For some dogs, this may include scavenging.

-Why You Need To Stop Dog Eating Cat Poop
+Why Do You need To Stop Your Dog Eating Cat Poop?

 Certainly.
 Eating cat excrement can not only cause indigestion in dogs but also become a source of intestinal and other parasites.
 Ouch, disgusting!